eppl-erau-db/amigo_ros2/README.md

 source install/setup.bash
 ```

-- NOTE: If you need more terminals attached to the container, run the same commands in each new terminal as needed.
+- NOTE: If you need more terminals attached to the container, Launch a [container terminal](#launch-a-terminal) in each new Bash window as needed.